Main Content

 • Are they getting paid promptly?

-• Who still owes them money for their work?
+• Who still owes the company money?

 • Are they making a profit?